Meta-learning via Language Model In-context Tuning: Experimental Setup

 \paragraph{Hyperparameters} We select hyperparameters based on few-shot classification accuracy on validation tasks.
 Our validation tasks and testing tasks are disjoint, so hyperparameter tuning on validation tasks does not use extra labeled examples on the testing tasks \cite{perez2021true}.
 See Appendix~\ref{sec:appendix-hyperparameters} for the hyperparameters we tuned.

 \paragraph{Sampling} Different instructions and few-shot example choices can lead to different predictions (Section~\ref{sec:ouralgo}).
 At training time, we expose the model to diverse task instructions and few-shot choices by randomly sampling task instructions and few-shot examples for each target example.
-Few-shot examples are randomly sampled from all labeled examples except the target example itself.

 At test time, we report the average accuracy across task instructions and few-shot choices.
-Ideally we would report average of all few-shot choices; however, computing the average across all few-shot choices is intractable as there are combinatorically many distinct few-shot choices.
-We thus calculate the average accuracy of multiple random samplings of few-shot choices as approximation.
+Since computing the average across all few-shot choices is intractable (there are combinatorically many distinct few-shot choices), we thus calculate the average accuracy of multiple random samplings of few-shot choices as approximation.